You worked hard. You stayed up late, got up early, pushed through writer’s block, and finally, you finished writing your book. Wahoo!

-For me, this is my next step, and I’m both excited and a little terrified of what I’m going to find.
+When I reach this step with any book, I’m both excited and a little terrified of what I’m going to find.

-When you read your book you’re almost certainly going to be surprised.
-By how good some sections are.
+When you read your book you’re almost certainly going to be surprised by how good some sections are.
 By how bad most of the rest is.
-But especially how different what you actually wrote is from what you had in your head.
+But especially, by how different what you actually wrote is from what you had in your head.

 There are some things you might have to grieve after you read your book.
 But this is also a chance to dream again.